deepflowio/docs/translate/translated/02-ce-install/01-overview.md

 - [3]: Golang/OpenSSL processes inside containers are not supported.
 - [4]: In kernel version 4.14, a `tracepoint` cannot be attached by multiple eBPF programs (e.g., two or more deepflow-agents cannot run simultaneously), this issue does not exist in other versions.
 - [5]: Currently supports SUSE 12 SP5 4.12.14, but the Linux community's 4.12 version still does not support it.
+- [6]: Although the documentation recommends kernel version 5.10 or later for EulerOS, some EulerOS V2R10 systems (with 4.19 vhulk kernels) have been verified to run deepflow-agent correctly in practice.
+For example:
+  - 4.19.90-vhulk2204.1.0.h1160.eulerosv2r10.aarch64
+  - 4.19.90-vhulk2211.3.0.h1543.eulerosv2r10.aarch64
-- [6]: Some kernels of KylinOS V10 SP1, such as 4.19.90-23.48.v2101.ky10.aarch64, run normally, but it is not guaranteed that all aarch64 architecture kernels of KylinOS V10 SP1 can run deepflow-agent normally.
+- [7]: Some aarch64 kernels of KylinOS V10 SP1 (e.g., 4.19.90-23.48.v2101.ky10.aarch64) have been verified to run deepflow-agent correctly.
+However, not all kernel versions of KylinOS V10 SP1 are guaranteed to be compatible.
-- [7]: Some kernels of KylinOS V10 SP2, such as 4.19.90-24.4.v2101.ky10.aarch64, do not support `bpf_probe_read_user()` and cannot read any user-space data, thus not supporting AutoTracing functionality, but can support continuous profiling and file read/write tracing functions.
+- [8]: Some kernels of KylinOS V10 SP2, such as 4.19.90-24.4.v2101.ky10.aarch64, do not support `bpf_probe_read_user()` and cannot read any user-space data, thus not supporting AutoTracing functionality, but can support continuous profiling and file read/write tracing functions.

 Requirements for running permissions of deepflow-agent: